All4Nothing/hierarchical-multi-label-text-classification/README.md

 consistency.
 Our method achieves a Sample F1 score of 0.63578 on the Amazon Product Review dataset[1], showing substantial improvement over the baseline (0.39180).
 We also analyze the limitations of Graph Neural Networks (GNNs) in this specific semantic space, providing empirical evidence of reduced distinctiveness.
-Our code and data are available at: https://github.com/All4Nothing/20252R0136DATA30400.
 Additional Key Words and Phrases: Hierarchical Classification, Weakly Supervised Learning, Data Augmenta- tion, LLM, Self-Training